AusMUG/MeetupSource20140729/README.md

 Update: October 29, 2014
 ========================
-Using this for AusMug project team members perusal and acclimation to our github projects.
+Using this for AusMug project team members perusal and acclimation to our github projects!

 MeetupSource20140729